DRAWINGS

 As much as he was doing the drawings to fulfill his commitments (works ones, money for sure) it must have been for him a full immersion in the subject, at that moment.

-And as much as the paintings Canaletto made in his lifetime, the drawings - first draft of an idea for a painting, most of the time - show the energy and maniacal precision he would put in describing a situation, and all the brushstrokes he, Antonio Canal, would personally put on the canvas, and not one of his studio assistants (who? no documentation available …)
+And as much as the paintings Canaletto made in his lifetime, the drawings show the energy and maniacal precision he would put in describing a situation, and all the brushstrokes he, Antonio Canal, would personally put on the canvas, and not one of his studio assistants (who?
+No documentation available …)

-Worth giving a look to his drawings in detail, to better understand his painting work and dedication and what was going on in his head that he would transfer to his fingers.
+It may be here worth to give a look to his drawings in detail, to better understand his painting work and dedication and what was going on in his head that he would later transfer to his fingers.

 Let’s not forget that on a painting you can change what you have previously done, scrape and paint over a mistake, have a pentimento, a second thought.

-But on a drawing this process is almost impossible, at least not in the ink and pen phase, right after the pencil first drafting lines …
+But on a drawing this process is almost impossible, at least no more in the ink + pen phase, right after the pencil first drafting lines …

-A drawing is more like a snapshot photograph flowing from the eyes/brain setup of the painter/photographer to its paper final destination: immediateness & energy in its most crude finalization.
+A drawing is (in my photographer's opinion) more like a snapshot photograph flowing from the eyes/brain setup of the artist to its final paper destination: immediateness & energy in its most crude finalization.